wp-plugins/website-forms/readme.txt

 == Description ==

-> Create Forms on your wordpress platform in seconds!
+> Create Forms on your Wordpress site in seconds!
 Use one of our many responsive templates, run A/B tests, promote them with ads and much more.

 > This plugin can be used with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads.